(R)-9b : A New ACK1 Inhibitor

 Prostate tumors exhibit ICB (immune checkpoint blockade) resistance.
 (R)-9b was able to activate T cells isolated from blood of Abiraterone and Enzalutamide treated CRPC patients.
 This is a significant data to indicate a new strategy to activate immune cells in patients with prostate cancer and sensitize them to ICB therapy.

-(R)-9b, Oral inhibitor: Pre-IND studies & Phase I Clinical Trial
+(R)-9b, Oral inhibitor: IND & Phase I Clinical Trial (PHAROS)